manuphatak/python_hangman/docs/source/index.rst

 Feedback
 ========
-If you have any suggestions or questions about **Hangman** feel free to email me at bionikspoon@gmail.com.
+If you have any suggestions or questions about **python_hangman** feel free to email me at bionikspoon@gmail.com.

-If you encounter any errors or problems with **Hangman**, please let me know!
+If you encounter any errors or problems with **python_hangman**, please let me know!
-Open an Issue at the GitHub https://github.com/bionikspoon/Hangman main repository.
+Open an Issue at the GitHub https://github.com/bionikspoon/python_hangman main repository.

 Indices and tables
 ==================